Security OU – Security Tooling account

 -

-If a compliance standard, such as PCI-DSS, is already present in Security Hub, then the fully managed Security Hub service is the easiest way to operationalize it.
-However, if you want to assemble your own compliance or security standard, which might include security, operational, or cost optimization checks, AWS Config conformance packs offer a simplified way to do this customization.
+If a compliance standard, such as PCI-DSS, is already present in Security Hub, the fully managed Security Hub service is the easiest way to operationalize it.
+However, if you want to assemble your own compliance or security standard, which might include security, operational, or cost optimization checks, AWS Config conformance packs offer a simplified customization process.
 (For more information about AWS Config and conformance packs, see the AWS Config section.)

 -